 Conclusion

-Industrial equipment lifecycle management provides a structured approach to understanding how machines operate throughout their lifespan.
-By examining each stage—from planning and installation to maintenance and eventual replacement—organizations can improve reliability, safety, and operational efficiency.
+Industrial equipment lifecycle management provides a structured framework for understanding how machinery performs over time.
+By managing each stage—from planning to decommissioning—organizations can improve reliability, safety, and efficiency.

-As industries continue to adopt advanced manufacturing technologies, lifecycle management will remain a critical practice for maintaining productivity and supporting sustainable industrial operations.
+As industries continue to evolve, lifecycle management will remain essential for maintaining productivity, supporting sustainability, and ensuring long-term success.